aj-stein-gsa/www-fedramp-gov/pages/20x/working-groups/cwg-reporting.md

   that reflect near-real time risk posture, enabling informed, risk based decision making

-The Reporting Continuously CWG will create a methodology that addresses the _who_, _what_, _when_, _where_ and _how_ for the above steps.
+The Reporting Continuously CWG may explore developing a methodology that addresses the _who_, _what_, _when_, _where_ and _how_ for the above steps.

 ## Target Audience {#target}